AllenSWDB/allenswdb.github.io/databook/physiology/ophys/ophys-overview.md

 ## V1 Deep Dive

-The [V1 Deep Dive](V1DD/V1DD-overview) dataset recrded data within a 800um X 800 um X 1mm volume within {term}`V1`.
+The [V1 Deep Dive](V1DD/V1DD-overview) dataset recorded data within a 800um X 800 um X 1mm volume within {term}`V1`.
 The experiment was similar to the Visual Coding dataset in that awake mice were imaged on a running disk, while viewing a set of passive [visual stimuli](V1DD/V1DD-stimuli) presented on a monitor.
+But we used a tiling method across many sessions to densely sample the entire volume.
 Calcium imaging data was collected from four mice, one of which was later imaged using Electron Microscopy for reconstruction.

 ## Brain Computer Interface